-When measured by credible criteria derived from the field of prevention research, a database containing 103 of the strongest and most recent CSE studies, vetted for research quality by three reputed scientific agencies (UNESCO, CDC and HHS), shows very little evidence of CSE effectiveness in school populations and settings.
-Where there was some evidence, nearly all of it was produced by the program's developers and had not been replicated.
-Thus, three decades of research indicate that CSE has not been an effective public health strategy in classrooms around the world and that too many programs may be doing harm.
-When applying the same standards of effectiveness to AE in U.S. schools, the evidence-though limited-is more independent and looks more promising than the results for CSE, enough to justify funding additional AE research.
+When measured by credible criteria derived from the field of prevention research, a database containing 103 of the strongest and most recent CSE studies, vetted for research quality by three reputed scientific agencies (UNESCO, CDC and HHS), showed little evidence of CSE effectiveness in school settings and a concerning number of negative effects.
+Where there was some positive evidence, nearly all of it was produced by the program's developers and had not been replicated.
+Three decades of research indicate that CSE has not been an effective public health strategy in classrooms around the world and that too many programs may be doing harm.
+When applying the same standards of effectiveness to AE in U.S. schools, the evidence-though limited-was more independent and looked more promising, enough to justify funding additional AE research.